-Provide a dynamic online approach to active learning that’s fun, engages imaginations
+Provide a dynamic, group-focused approach to learning that’s fun, engages imaginations

 and draws students into the experience of writing and communicating.